percona/pxb-docs/docs/glossary.md

 _Percona XtraDB_ is an enhanced version of the InnoDB storage engine, designed to better scale on modern hardware. _Percona XtraDB_ includes features which are useful in a high performance environment.
 It is fully backward-compatible, and is a drop-in replacement for the standard InnoDB storage engine.
 For more information, see [The Percona XtraDB Storage Engine](https://www.percona.com/doc/percona-server/8.0/percona_xtradb.html).

+### ZSTD

+The `Zstandard (ZSTD)` compression algorithm is a [tech preview](#tech-preview) feature.
+Before using ZSTD in production, we recommend that you test restoring production from physical backups in your environment, and also use the alternative backup method for redundancy.

+`ZSTD` is a fast lossless compression algorithm that targets real-time compression scenarios and better compression ratios.

+`ZSTD` compression algorithm has been implemented in [Percona XtraBackup 8.0.30-23](release-notes/8.0/8.0.30-23.0.md).